Sultan of Egypt

-Sultan of Egypt was the status held by the rulers of Egypt after the establishment of the Ayyubid dynasty of Saladin in 1174 until the Ottoman conquest of Egypt in 1517.
-Though the extent of the Egyptian Sultanate ebbed and flowed, it generally included Sham and Hejaz, with the consequence that the Ayyubid and later Mamluk sultans were also regarded as the Sultans of Syria.
-From 1914, the title was once again used by the heads of the Muhammad Ali dynasty of Egypt and Sudan, later being replaced by the title of King of Egypt and Sudan in 1922.
+Medieval Egypt was ruled by sultans from the establishment of the Ayyubid dynasty in 1174 until the Ottoman conquest of Egypt in 1517.
+Though the extent of the sultanate ebbed and flowed, it generally included Sham and Hejaz, with the consequence that the Ayyubid and later Mamluk sultans were also regarded as the sultans of Syria.
+From 1914, the title was once again used by the heads of the Muhammad Ali dynasty of Egypt and Sudan, being replaced by the title of king of Egypt and Sudan in 1922.

 Ayyubid dynasty

 Prior to the rise of Saladin, Egypt was the center of the Shia Fatimid Caliphate, the only period in Islamic history when a caliphate was ruled by members of the Shia branch of Islam.
-The Fatimids had long sought to completely supplant the Sunni Abbasid Caliphate based in Iraq, and like their Abbasid rivals, they also took the title Caliph, representing their claim to the highest status within the Islamic hierarchy.
+The Fatimids had long sought to completely supplant the Sunni Abbasid Caliphate based in Iraq, and like their Abbasid rivals, they also took the title caliph, representing their claim to the highest status within the Islamic hierarchy.
 However, with Saladin's rise to power in 1169, Egypt returned to the Sunni fold and the Abbasid Caliphate.
-Recognizing the Abbasid Caliph as his theoretical superior, Saladin took the title of Sultan in 1174, though from this point until the Ottoman conquest, supreme power in the caliphate would come to rest with the Sultan of Egypt.
+Recognizing the Abbasid caliph as his theoretical superior, Saladin took the title of sultan in 1174, though from this point until the Ottoman conquest, supreme power in the caliphate rested with the sultan of Egypt.